Chart Color Schemes

 Health outcomes in Serpentine - Jarrahdale are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Serpentine-Jarrahdale shows below-average health outcomes, with common conditions more prevalent across younger and older age groups compared to averages.
+Serpentine-Jarrahdale shows below-average health outcomes, with common conditions more prevalent across both younger and older age groups compared to averages.

-Approximately 57% (~2,978 people) have private health cover, a very high rate.
-The most common conditions are arthritis (8.7%) and mental health issues (8.6%).
-67.2% claim no medical ailments, lower than Greater Perth's 72.5%.
-Residents aged 65 and over comprise 19.6% (1,024 people), higher than Greater Perth's 11.1%.
+Private health cover is high at approximately 57% (~2,978 people).
+The most frequent medical conditions are arthritis (8.7%) and mental health issues (8.6%).
+Only 67.2% report no medical ailments, lower than Greater Perth's 72.5%.
+Residents aged 65 and over constitute 19.6%, higher than Greater Perth's 11.1%.

 Frequently Asked Questions - Health